 Papers Or Not?

 Professional breeders will have American Kennel Club-listed dogs, and others will say “pet only.”
-AKC documents are an additional cost that the breeder incurs to register the French Bulldogs.
+AKC documents are an additional cost for the breeder to register the French Bulldogs.

 This enables you to participate in the AKC contest and guarantees that the parents are registered.
 But the pup that comes with AKC documents is not a 100% quality measure.
 It shows that the breeder is at least going through a process.